-

 Main Activities and Responsibilities:

-The ACL post is normally for 3 years or until completion of specialty training.
+This ACL post is normally for 3 years or until completion of specialty training.
+Successful applicants will be issued with an Academic NTN.

 The successful applicant will have completed a postgraduate research programme.
 They should be aiming for a career in academic medicine and developing a research application for a Clinician Scientist Training award.